Abraham Ozler: Plot

-Past: ACP Abraham Ozler is on vacation with his wife Anisha and daughter Jenny.
-He receives a call that requires him to investigate a double murder, and promptly leaves in his car.
-Mid-journey, he realizes that the call was faked and rushes back to find both Anisha and Jenny missing.
-Later Vineeth, a drug addict, admits to kidnapping both of them, hacking them to pieces and burying the pieces in a forest to take revenge on Ozler for arresting him in a narcotics case.
-However, Vineeth claims that he had taken a large dosage of prescription drugs that night and consequently does not remember where the pieces were buried.
+Past: ACP Abraham Ozler is on holiday with his wife Anisha and daughter Jenny when he receives a call about a double murder and leaves immediately.
+Halfway there, he realises the call was faked and rushes back home, only to find Anisha and Jenny missing.
+Vineeth, a drug addict, later confesses that he kidnapped them, killed them and buried their remains in a forest, as revenge for Ozler arresting him in a narcotics case.
+However, he says he was heavily drugged that night and cannot remember where the bodies were buried.

-Present: Three years later, Ozler is chronically depressed insomniac who experiences hallucinations due to lack of sleep.
-He never received closure and remains distraught and miserable, as he cannot find his wife's and daughter's remains in spite of regularly visiting and questioning a now convicted Vineeth.
-He is also investigating a series of murders with his subordinates SI Divya Sreedharan and Sijo T Venu.
-The killer leaves birthday cards at each murder scene, and the cards all have parts of the Latin quote, "Let conversation cease.
+Present: Three years later, Ozler is a chronically depressed insomniac who suffers hallucinations from lack of sleep.
+He has never found closure and remains devastated, visiting Vineeth in prison and questioning him regularly in the hope of recovering his wife's and daughter's remains.
+Meanwhile, he is investigating a series of murders with his subordinates SI Divya and Sijo.
+At each scene, the killer leaves birthday cards containing fragments of the Latin quote, "Let conversation cease.
 Let laughter flee.
 This is where death rejoices to help the living".
-The killer is dubbed "The Birthday Killer" by the media.
-As the team unravels the connections, they discover Krishnadas, a man using an artificial larynx, as a key suspect.
-They also learn that he was a prodigious singer as a teenager, and lost his voice due to a surgery mishap.
+The media dubs the culprit "The Birthday Killer".
+The investigation leads the team to Krishnadas, a man who uses an artificial larynx and was once a gifted singer before losing his voice in a surgical mishap.

-Delving into the past, Ozler discovers a shared history among the victim's parents: Shivakumar and Selvaraj.
-They were postgraduate medical students at Kozhikode Medical College in 1989.
-Shivakumar, Selvaraj, Xavi Punnoose (a retired police surgeon) and Alexander Joseph (now living in Dubai) were all found to have been friends and batchmates.
-They were recorded as having gotten into an accident, after which they parted ways.
-Meanwhile, Krishnadas breaks into Alexander's house and attempts to abduct him but is thwarted and arrested by Ozler.
-But even as Krishnadas is in custody, Xavi is kidnapped.
-Ozler then discovers that the Alexander in Dubai was a fake all along and that the real Alexander was still active and had abducted Xavi.
-The real Alexander attempts to kill Xavi in the same manner as the previous victims, but is arrested by Ozler and his men at the last minute.
-While in custody, he reveals his true motives.
+As Ozler digs into the past, he uncovers a link between the victims’ parents: Shivakumar and Selvaraj, who were postgraduate medical students at Kozhikode Medical College in 1989.
+They, along with Sevi Punnoose and Alexander Joseph, were batchmates and friends who were later involved in a mysterious accident before parting ways.
+Krishnadas breaks into Alexander's house and tries to abduct him, but Ozler stops him and arrests him.
+Even so, Sevi is soon kidnapped.
+Ozler then discovers that the Alexander supposedly living in Dubai was an imposter, and that the real Alexander had remained in India and taken Sevi.
+Alexander attempts to kill Sevi in the same way as the earlier victims, but Ozler arrests him at the last moment.
+In custody, Alexander finally reveals the truth.